About Casper Pillow

 Casper Pillow vs. the Competition

-In part 1 of our mattress buying series, we discussed the fact that most of this new breed of online-only bedding isn’t a whole lot different from the competition, and that it largely comes down to marketing.
+In our mattress buying series, we discussed the fact that most of this new breed of online-only bedding isn’t a whole lot different from the competition, and that it largely comes down to marketing.
 Is it the same case with Casper’s Pillow?

 In short, this doesn’t appear to be the case.
 Why?